krishnakesari/krishnakesari/README.md

 ### Hi there, I am Krishna ! 👋

 I am a data scientist working on building Machine Learning and data science products.
-I enjoy working on R, Python, SQL, PyTorch, R-Shiny, and django.
+I enjoy working on R, Python, SQL, React, PyTorch, R-Shiny, and FastAPI.

-- 🔭 I’m currently working on building a django app for Machine Learning pipelines
+- 🔭 I’m currently working on building a ReactJS (Front end) & FastAPI (Python Backend) to develop Machine Learning tools
 - 🌱 I’m currently learning Scala for big data analysis
 - 👯 I’m looking to collaborate on building web apps and ML
 - 💬 Ask me about building and deploying Machine Learning Applications